kadamwhite/wpapi.local/README.md

 ## Using Development Builds

-**NOTE:** By default wpapi-vagrant-varietal currently uses WP nightly builds, and the development branch of the API plugin.
-The VM can also be configured to use the latest stable release of both WordPress and the REST API.
+**NOTE:** By default wpapi-vagrant-varietal uses WP stable.
+The VM can also be configured to use the _nightly_ release WordPress.
 This allows client development to track against the latest & greatest, and also be tested against the stable releases.

 ### WP Stable vs Nightlies